-Area of largely open ground, dominated by whin, broom and by bracken in the SE corner.
-Occasional scattered individuals and groups of mature beech, sycamore and younger oak, rowan, willow and elder.
-125 oaks were planted in tubes in 2002.
+Groups of mature beech, sycamore and younger oak, rowan, willow and elder, with an open glade, dominated by whin, broom and bracken in the SE corner.
+125 oaks were planted in 2002 (in tubes using straw bale mulch).
 Ground flora includes soft grasses, bracken, raspberry and bramble.
 NVC type W16 & 20% W10 (modified).